Automate OS and framework patching with ACR Tasks

 Because ACR Tasks dynamically discovers base image dependencies when it builds a container image, it can detect when an application image's base image is updated.
 With one preconfigured build task, ACR Tasks then automatically rebuilds every application image for you.
 With this automatic detection and rebuilding, ACR Tasks saves you the time and effort normally required to manually track and update each and every application image referencing your updated base image.

 Learn about OS and framework patching in the third ACR Tasks tutorial, Automate image builds on base image update with Azure Container Registry Tasks.

 Base image updates trigger builds only when both the base and application images reside in the same Azure container registry, or the base resides in a public Docker Hub repository.

-Multi-step tasks, a preview capability of ACR Tasks, provides step-based task definition and execution for building, testing, and patching container images in the cloud.
+Multi-step tasks provide step-based task definition and execution for building, testing, and patching container images in the cloud.
 Task steps define individual container image build and push operations.
 They can also define the execution of one or more containers, with each step using the container as its execution environment.

 For example, you can create a multi-step task that automates the following:

 - Build a web application image

 - Run the web application container